 There are more than a million nonprofit businesses in the U.S. with more every day.
-Most are small volunteer-driven businesses with small budgets.
+State requirements that new cannabis companies be in nonprofit form bring more attention.
+Yet most nonprofit organizations are small volunteer-driven businesses with small budgets.
 They still need to make smart business management decisions, beginning with the business start-up.
 Starting out right can pay off in immediate savings of time and money.

 1. Understand tax exemption requirements before you apply.